We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

 If there isn't a group near you, why not start one?

-If you’d like to set up a tenant and resident association, but don’t know where to start, you can contact our Tenant Participation Project Officer and they’ll be able to provide advice and support.
+If you’d like to set up a resident association, but don’t know where to start, you can contact our Tenant Participation Project Officer and they’ll be able to provide advice and support.

-By registering your group you can make sure it has a formal role in the tenant participation process.
+By registering your group you can make sure it has a formal role in the resident participation process.

 The forum is a key feedback group, which has developed to work with us in reviewing our housing services.

-Several tenant groups meet with officers to review the different services we provide, such as how we deal with anti-social behaviour, empty properties repairs and routine repairs.
+Several resident groups meet with officers to review the different services we provide, such as how we deal with anti-social behaviour, empty properties repairs and routine repairs.

-Working with our tenants in these review groups has brought about changes such as:
+Working with our residents in these review groups has brought about changes such as:

 • a repairs appointment system